apache/openwhisk-release/README.md

 ## Licensing
 All the source code has to be compliant with Apache Licensing Policy, by adding the LICENSE file, NOTICE file to each repository and the release package, and adding Licensing headers to each source code file.
+Please visit [License_Compliance](docs/license_compliance.md) for detailed information.

 ## Release distribution
 We need to upload all artifacts to project’s subdirectory in Apache channel.
 This step needs to be implemented in Travis build.